I’m not sure where it all began, my faith. Was it in the womb, or even before?

 I recall, as a teenager, buying a book on different religions.
 I remember that I was seeking out God.
 Little did I know then that, really, this was His ongoing expression of His beneficent love to me, working on my heart to draw me to Himself.

-Psalm 145:9 “The LORD is good to all: and his tender mercies are over all his works.”
+“The LORD is good to all: and his tender mercies are over all his works.”
+(Psalm 145:9 KJV)

 There was no question at that point of whether or not I believed in a Creator God; I did.
 Creation gently screams for all to hear, “The Great I AM, Glory, Glory, Glory to the Great I AM.”
 I am unable to believe otherwise, even if I wanted to, and to my shame and demise, there have been times in my life when I have wanted to.
 After reading the book on various religions, I came to the conclusion that the ‘Christian God’ made the most sense.